chakravarty-with-a-v/AMAZON_INDIA_PRICE_TRACKER/README.md

 # AMAZON_INDIA_PRICE_TRACKER
 The Project uses BeautifulSoup to scrape price of an item in  www.amazon.in , the URL taken as User Input ,and checks against User's budget (User Input) and sends an email to User's Email ID
+# TO RUN THIS PROJECT
+Download all files and save them in the same folder

 # USER INPUTS :
 Item URL
 Budget